-Ear wax removal carried out at one of our convenient locations in Essex (Brentwood, Chelmsford, Romford, Billericay, Benfleet, Harold Wood or Grays), we charge £65 for ear wax removal.
+Ear wax removal carried out at one of our convenient locations in Essex (Brentwood, Chelmsford, Romford, Billericay, Benfleet, Harold Wood, Grays or Southend), we charge £65 for ear wax removal.
 You will be seen by one of our professional dedicated audiologists or nurses.
 If no wax is found we charge a £20 consultation fee – this will cover the cost of your examination, medical advice and a report to your GP if necessary.

 We charge £80 for removal of a foreign body.